M0J01/MPC-Project/README.md

 ## Controls Latency

-The 100ms latency of the controls was combated through 2 measures.
-The first was setting `dt` the time step between predicted states to a value larger than the latency.
-This would cause the predictions to  acomadate the delay in controls, and any messaging between the simulator and program.

-The second, and more effective method was predicting the state of the vehicle after 100ms, and using that as the state input to our `Solve()` function.
-This was accomplished using basic position equations, and an estimated scaler acceleration with max acceleration at 10mph/s (measured by eyeball).
+The 100ms latency of the controls was combated through predicting the state of the vehicle after 100ms, and using said state as the input to our `Solve()` function.
+This was accomplished using basic position equations, and an estimated scalar acceleration with max acceleration at 10mph/s/s.

+### Controls Equations
+The following equations were used to calculate our states

+State t = t
+* x = 0
+* y = 0
+* v = v
+* psi = psi
+* epsi = -atan(coeffs[1]) // The simplified tangent of the derivative of our polynomial
+* cte = polyeval(coeffs, x) // The difference between our vehicle, and the y position our polynomial line

+State t = t + latency

+* x = v*0.44704 * latency * cos(epsi) // The x portion of our vehicles movement during our latency.
+* y = v*0.44704 * latency * sin(epsi) // The y portion of our vehicles movement during our latency.
+* v = v + a * dt // v should be in mph, as that is what our v_ref uses.
+* psi = delta * t_d/Lf // our bearing with respect to our coefficients.
+* cte += v * 0.44704 * sin(epsi) * dt // Our previous error, + our new y position.
+* epsi += v * delta * dt / Lf // Our previous error, + our turning during our latency.

+It should be noted that the simulator provided `v` was converted from mph to meters / second for the calculations of x, y, and cte. psi and epsi seemed to perform better when
+`v` was left as is for performing their calculations.
+I believe this is due to the constant Lf accommodating for v in mph.
+Vt+1 was left as is in order to match with the ref_v speed set in our cost equation.

+### Acceleration Measuring Technique
+Our acceleration value was measure using a stopwatch, the Mph gauge on the simulator, and a fixed throttle and steering value of 1 and 0 respectively.
+The MPC simulation was first loaded, then, a stopwatch timer and the ./mpc file were initiated simultaneously.
+It was found that by measuring the Mph gauge after t = 1, 2, 3, 4 seconds during many (one t value measured per attempt), the value of the gauge roughly followed the equation Mph = t*10.
+Thus, the acceleration of the vehicle appears to be 10mph/s/s.

-**Note** - The equations for predicting the future state of the vehicle could use a little tweaking, however they appear to be asound strategy for dealing with Latency.
+**Note** - The equations for predicting the future state of the vehicle could use a little tweaking, however they appear to be a sound strategy for dealing with Latency.
 Setting the dt to a large value however, does not seem like a sound strategy, as it causes turning to be clunky, and results in much less granular control of the vehicle.
 This could be dangerous in some instances.
 It is possible that calculating a large time latency, and a short time latency prediction (2 predictions), might be a strategy to investigate for future developments.
-This would allow the large time delay to set the general path, and the small time delay to attemp to further optimize the vehicles manuevers.
+This would allow the large time delay to set the general path, and the small time delay to attempt to further optimize the vehicles maneuvers.
 Additionally, limiting the actuators to only be able to act once every latency unit would be a strategy worth investigating.
 This could be done by setting the maximum/minimum values in our f_g function, to be the previous actuation command, except where a latency timestep fell, where an actuation command would be set to max/min control bounds.
 This is mostly speculation though, and requires further efforts.